Fabian9799/sveltekit-markdoc/README.md

 # A simple Sveltekit blog with markdoc

-A _very_ basic blog example with SvelteKit, Markdoc and
+A _very_ basic blog example with SvelteKit, Markdoc and Tailwind

 ## Demo